 Education and awareness-raising are key to making this strategy a success: sustainable development is now part of the Curriculum for Excellence, and this is supported by initiative such as Eco-Schools.

-The Sustainability and Climate Change Strategy was subject to strategic environmental assessment.
+The Sustainability and Climate Change Strategy was subject to a strategic environmental assessment (SEA).
 The SEA Environmental Report and Post-adoption Statement are available to download.
 Alternatively, you can view them free of charge at our offices at the address below Monday to Friday 9.00 am to 5.00 pm.

 Kilncraigs, Greenside Street, Alloa, FK10 1EB